wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 app.listen(3000);
 ```

-### Templating with ejs
+### Templating with Handlebar

 The downside to this method is that we are only sending HTML files, and what if we want to customize what's on the page?
 On the front-end, we could manipulate the page using jQuery.
 But on the back-end, we can inject values into the HTML using template engines.
-So we're going to set up a template engine called **ejs** (embedded JavaScript) and use that instead.
+So we're going to set up a template engine called **(Handlebar)[http://handlebarsjs.com/]** and use that instead.

 We need to do a couple steps to get the template engine working.

-First, install `ejs` by running `npm install --save ejs` in the command line.
+First, install `handlebar` by running `npm install --save ejs` in the command line.

 Then, replace the `app.use` statement with the following statement (ejs assumed we'll be placing all template files into the `/views` folder, so it's optional if adhering to that syntax).